 In 2002, the Zebra football team came within a field goal of winning the State Championship, and the soccer team went undefeated in their division during the regular season.
 Many successful activities occurred during the celebrations of Hispanic Culture Month and African American History Month.
 The highlight of the year was the Theatre Arts Program presentation of “Once On This Island.”
 The singing, dancing, and acting on the auditorium stage were superb.
 A once fine annual tradition had returned to the High School after being absent for several years.
 In concert with the stage production was the rebirth of music classes and the successful production of student work on CD’s, both from the classes and the spring production.

 In 2003, the Theatre Arts Program repeated last year’s triumph on stage with their production of “West Side Story.”
 Also, the Archival Research Department discovered the other six Zebra high schools in the United States and started corresponding with them and swapping mementos.
 Plans for the construction of a new High School were unveiled.
-The projected completion date at the Route 27 site is September 2007.
-The school population is once again increasing dramatically and a larger facility is needed.
+The projected completion date at the Route 27 site was September 2007.
+The school population was once again increasing dramatically and a larger facility was needed.
 The plans include renovating the present High School and using it as a Middle School.
 Finally, the Zebra football team fulfilled its promise, took care of business in a manner that would have made Chet Redshaw proud by going undefeated during the regular season, and winning the State Championship!

 A new era in the history of New Brunswick High School began in January 2010 when the current high school building opened.
 The 400,000-square-foot facility, constructed at a cost of $185 million, is located on Route 27.
 The previous high school building is now the home of New Brunswick Middle School.